EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 you'll see a brief welcome screen and a link to use EdgeNet.
 ![Welcome Screen](assets/images/WelcomeScreen.png)

 Click on it.
-If you haven't logged in you’ll be asked to login.
+If you haven't logged in you'll be asked to login.
 ![Login Screen](assets/images/loginScreen.png)

 Sign in with your Google account.
 Soon, we will offer other login